 Yes.
+A reflection form of 500 words must also be completed to show the examiner your personal engagement throughout the extended essay process.
 Shortly after completing the extended essay, students will have a brief interview, or viva voce, with their supervisors to talk about their essay.
-The interview lasts around 15 minutes and serves the following purposes:
+The interview lasts around 30 minutes and serves the following purposes: